 Tune your soul and refine your leadership with the lessons learned from the fabled fox.

-In his book, Good to Great, author Jim Collins claims that great leaders possess the qualities of a hedgehog.
-This course introduces leaders to the error of Collins’ advice and why leaders also need the qualities of the fox, not just the hedgehog.
+In his book, Good to Great, author Jim Collins claims that great leaders need only possess the qualities of the fabled hedgehog: focus and expediency.
+This course introduces leaders to the error of Collins’ advice and why leaders also need the qualities of the fox: strategy and utility.

 - Ethics begins with free choice.

 - Many free choices in which we seek to do the good are accompanied by some danger, pain, or harm.

 - There is a direct link between the exercise of free choice and the character of a leader.

 - Greatness is built on goodness rather than in opposition to it.